bquast/Distributions-Probabilistic-Beliefs/README.md

 Introduction
 --------------------------------------------------------
-*Introduce incommensurability as a concept*
+It generally held to be so that people hold beliefs that are incommensurably with each other.
+In other words, the knowledge base in interally inconsistent.
+This incommensurability becomes especially apparent when these beliefs are quantified.

-This incommensurability becomes especially apparent when we asks people about beliefs in probabilities, or, the odds of something occurring, and the odds of the same thing not occurring (i.e. *p* and *not p*).
+As an example consider the following.
+If we have the probability of some event occur *p*, and all probabilities are exhausted at *1*, then the probability of that event not occuring is *1-p*.
+It is often observerd, that people hold beliefs that do not meet this condition, in other words, *not p* is unequal to *1-p*.

-More strongly, we often see that people have different beliefs about the same thing, often just moments apart (e.g. beginning and end of a survey). *There are many reasons for this, such as fatigue, hunger, anchoring, etc.*
+In addition to this, we often see that people have different beliefs about the same thing, often just moments apart (e.g. beginning and end of a survey). *There are many reasons for this, such as fatigue, hunger, anchoring, etc.*

 Thus, beliefs change, so we cannot discard a response because it is different from a previous response, or because it does sum to unity with its negation.
 In this paper I describe how we can generalise the idea of perception of probability -for a single agent- from a point estimate, to a distributional approximation.